microsoft/WebTemplateStudio/mocks/README.md

 `blog-redux` - Contains a blog page built with react, bootstrap and redux.

-`materialui-multi-page` - contains a long list page built with react, material-ui and an express back end
+`materialui-multi-page` - contains a long list and master detail page built with react, material-ui and an express back end